 The Best Advice on Replacing Kitchen & Bathroom Faucets

-Faucets in your kitchen and in your bathrooms play such an integral role in your everyday life that they’re easy to overlook — that is, until they start leaking!
+Faucets in your bathrooms and in your kitchens play such an integral role in your everyday life that they’re easy to overlook — that is, until they start leaking!
 Then you have to decide whether to try to fix it yourself or call in a pro.
 Unless you’re handy with a pair of pliers, calling a Raleigh plumber is a smart move.

 At that point, the decision becomes do you replace a faucet or can you get away with fixing the one that’s giving you trouble.
 A number of issues play into your decision.
 Take into consideration: